AriFordsham/GHCWiki/building/using.md

 The [boot libraries](commentary/libraries) are built as part of building GHC; they are built with the stage1 compiler, and imported when the stage2 compiler is compiled with stage1.

 All other libraries are stand-alone Cabal packages, and the build system knows nothing about them.
 Nevertheless, it is common to want to install extra packages for the GHC in your build tree.
-Here are instructions for how to do so?.
+Here are [instructions for how to do so](debugging/installing-packages-inplace).

 ## Standard Targets